How to implement AI customer service

 Common mistakes that kill AI customer service implementations

-Seven mistakes we see in almost every SME AI customer service project that fails.
-They are covered in detail in AI customer service mistakes SMEs make.
-The most common: the AI knowledge layer is built from generic information rather than your actual products and policies, producing confident wrong answers.
-The second most common: the AI handles edge cases that require human judgment, producing replies that damage relationships.
-The third most common: the system is a separate tool the team has to check, not integrated into the workflow they are already in.
+There are seven mistakes that show up in almost every failed small business project, covered in detail in AI customer service mistakes SMEs make.
+The most common is building the knowledge layer from generic information instead of your actual products and policies, which produces confident wrong answers.
+The second is letting the AI handle edge cases that need human judgment, which produces replies that damage relationships.
+The third is leaving the system as a separate tool the team has to remember to check, rather than wiring it into the workflow they are already in.
+Get those three right and most of the rest take care of themselves.

 What comes after the first system